 2) How much time do you spend on photography on average?

 3) Which gear do you mainly use / What is typically in your camera bag?
-(Camerabody, Filters, Lenses, Tripod, Accessoires, etc.)
+(Camera body, Filters, Lenses, Tripod, Accessories, etc.)

-As people photographer I mainly use prime lenses with 85, 50 and 35mm.
+As a people photographer, I mainly use prime lenses with 85, 50 and 35mm.
 But if I would have to choose only one lens to keep, it would be my 70-200mm.
-Of course I have also all the other standards like a 12-24mm and a 24-70mm plus a flash in my bag but these I only use very seldom.
+Of course, I have also all the other standards like a 12-24mm and a 24-70mm plus a flash in my bag but these I only use very seldom.

-4) Do you have guiding principles that you follow when you’re making pictures (image composition)?
+4) Do you have guiding principles that you follow when you’re taking pictures (image composition)?

-As a former portrait painter I really like the close-up compositions – just a face and some soft, natural front or Rembrandt light from a huge window in my back.
-The rest is all about eyes and expression in the models face.
+As a former portrait painter, I really like the close-up compositions – just a face and some soft, natural front or Rembrandt light from a huge window in my back.
+The rest is all about eyes and expression on the models face.

 5) How important is post-processing for you?
 Can you tell us what kind of postprocessing you typically do?

-As already mentioned the post processing is an elementary part of the final picture.
-After a basic retouch of the skin I do a detailed retouching of every part of the face, with main focus on the eyes.
+As already mentioned the post-processing is an elementary part of the final picture.
+After a basic retouch of the skin, I do a detailed retouching of every part of the face, with the main focus on the eyes.
 It normally takes 30 – 60min to get a perfect picture.

-6) What’s the favourite photo you took and why?
+6) What’s the favorite photo you took and why?

-7) What’s the most challenging part about being a portrait photographer
+7) What’s the most challenging part of being a portrait photographer

 The capability of seeing light – if you don`t see the light and what it does it will be very hard to become a good photographer.
 Once you see the light the next challenge is the right expression in your models face…

-8) Do you have general adivces and tips for other portrait photographers?
+8) Do you have general advice and tips for other portrait photographers?

 Don`t delete the bad image immediately!
-Your are only allowed to delete them as soon as you really know what makes it a bad image in your eyes.
+You are only allowed to delete them as soon as you really know what makes it a bad image in your eyes.

 9) Who or what inspires you to do what you do and why?